The Re:Design Webinar

 In this six-part webinar series, Mima are bringing together brilliant minds from across disciplines to explore how human-centred design thinking has the power to transform the spaces, systems, and environments we interact with every day.
 From inclusive exhibitions and green spaces, to accessible passenger journeys, start-up innovation, and wayfinding for all, the series showcases how when you design with people at the heart, you create meaningful experiences.
 Each session offers fresh perspectives, real-world challenges, and examples of inclusive design that works for everyone.

-Scroll through the first released webinars below and click Register to sign up.
+Scroll through the latest webinars below and click Register to sign up.
 Each live session will last 45 minutes and include a Q&A - so bring your questions.

 All webinars will be hosted on Zoom, and a British Sign Language (BSL) interpreter will be on-screen.
 Auto captioning via Zoom will be available, and a transcript will be shared after the session.
 If you have any further accessibility accommodations, please email us.